-During the year, the Bank was in line with all prudential requirements applicable to the Bank.
-The principles of risk management in the Bank are described in Note 1 of this report and a more detailed overview of the risks is included in the Risk Management and Capital Adequacy Report, available on the Bank's homepage.
-During the reporting period, the Bank of Lithuania did not apply any sanctions to the Bank.
+In autumn, the Group passed its first Supervisory Review and Evaluation Process (SREP), resulting in the Group of Lithuania's board decision in September 2024 about individual capital ratio.
+The SREP resulted in an attractive total capital ratio of 14.14% (including supplementary P2R capital requirement of 2.64%) + recommended Pillar 2 guidance (P2G) of 1%.
+As of the end of the year, the Bank was in line with all prudential requirements applicable to the Group.
+The principles of risk management in the Group are described in Note 1 of this report and a more detailed overview of the risks is included in the Risk Management and Capital Adequacy Report, available on the Group's homepage.
+During the reporting period, the Bank of Lithuania did not apply any sanctions to the Group.

-The Bank's average number of employees increased to 19 (in 2022 - 15 employees) and Group's to 22 (in 2022 - 16 employees).
-The increase concerned mainly strengthening the customer service area to correspond to the higher business volumes, but also information security functions.
-By the end of 2023, the Bank and its daughter company employed altogether 24 employees (20 by the end of 2022).
-During the year, the Bank conducted two employee satisfaction surveys, reaching the Employee Net Promoter Score of 72, demonstrating strong engagement by the employees.
+The Bank's average number of employees increased to 24 (in 2023 - 19 employees) and the Group's to 27 (in 2023 - 22 employees).
+The increase was related to strengthening marketing, and sales and replacing certain outsourced IT functions with in-house specialists.
+By the end of 2024, the Bank and its daughter company employed altogether 29 employees (24 by the end of 2023).
+During the year, the Group conducted two employee satisfaction surveys, reaching the Employee Net Promoter Score of 88, demonstrating continuous strong engagement by the employees.

-The Bank has not carried out any activities classified as research & development.
+The Group has not carried out any activities classified as research & development.